Doctor of Nursing Practice

 - Computer Programs/Applications used:

-Mission & Vision of the DNP Program
+Mission and Vision of the DNP Program

 The program’s mission is to prepare promising nurse leaders, advanced practice clinicians, and nursing faculty in evidence-based practice implementation.
 Graduates will examine current healthcare practices, policies, and education from a broad theoretical and practical perspective, and formulate clinical, administrative, and leadership strategies to improve the quality of healthcare throughout the community.